DiegoHermosa/PTBusArrivalStatus-Final/README.md

 ![image](https://github.com/user-attachments/assets/3d5fa951-fd50-45b7-910b-fb2713aba84e)
 <br/>
-1. The missing value for some features were removed because they were few records without impacting the overall distribution. <br/>
+1. The missing values for some features were removed because there were few records without impacting the overall distribution. <br/>
 2. Features with no relevant information were removed. <br/>
 3. Categorical features like PeakHour and WeekDay were transformed to numerical values. <br/>